-Michael Blanco And His Fiancée Now: Where is Griselda Blanco's Son Today?
-Update
+Michael Blanco: Where is Griselda Blanco Restrepo Son Now?

 Griselda Blanco Restrepo is an infamous name in the history of the cocaine drug trade and underworld.
 She prevailed under nicknames like “the Black Widow,” “La Madrina,” “the Cocaine Godmother,” and “the Queen of Narco-Trafficking” in the 1980s.
-She also had a big family comprising of 4 children, of which only her youngest son, Michael Blanco, is alive today.
+She also had a big family comprising 4 children, of which only her youngest son, Michael Blanco, is alive today.
 Investigation Discovery’s ‘Evil Lives Here’ explores Griselda Blanco’s legacy through Michael’s eyes in an episode titled ‘The Last Blanco.’
-If you are curious to know more about the youngest of the drug boss’ sons, we have you covered.

-Who Are Michael Blanco And His Fiancée?
+Michael Blanco Initially Followed in His Mother’s Footsteps

 Michael Corleone Blanco grew up in the shadow of his mother’s large drug empire.
 He became involved with the drug business at the very young age of 12.
 “I was a child doing big boy things… bribing corrections officers… telling my mom’s henchmen what to do,” he told VH1.
 In fact, Michael often handled the reins with his mother and helped her continue her cocaine business while she and Michael’s other brothers were in prison for more than a decade.

 Michael has also seen a fair share of violence in his life, including the assassination of his own father in 1983.
-Michael was on house arrest when the news of his mother’s assassination first hit the news in 2012.
+As if that’s not enough, he was on house arrest when the news of his mother’s assassination first hit the news in 2012.
 After that, Michael Blanco decided to leave the drug empire after devoting 33 years of his life to it.
 Michael’s fiancee, Marie Ramirez De Arellano, also shares a connection to a life of crime.
 She was born into the cartel life and had heard only rumors about her father’s alleged dealings because he kept his business private.

 However, Marie has lost touch with her family, primarily owing to her relationship with Michael Blanco, she says in VH1’s ‘Cartel Crew.’
 In an interview, Marie gave brief insights into her childhood.
 She said that she was inspired by her grandfather, who was the first Cuban immigrant to open the only Natural Sponge factory on the Miami River.
 Michael and Marie met in late 2015 and “immediately fell head over heels” for each other.